|

 VIGILATE -"WATCH"

-Earliest records of the surname Longstaff include the marriage
+Earliest records of the surname Longstaff are of an old

 A